 3.5.
 Jointly derive first improvement measures

 4.1.
 Prepare a meaningful audit report

-Using a digital checklist, you can easily conduct internal and external audits via tablet or smartphone – online or offline.
-With the desktop version, you generate suitable checklists or digitise your existing paper lists.
+By using a digital checklist, you can easily conduct internal and external audits via tablet or smartphone – online or offline.
+With the desktop version, you can generate suitable checklists or digitize your existing paper lists.
 The tool guides you step by step through your audits and enables you to achieve excellent quality management.

-After an audit, all collected data is processed in a clear report.
+After an audit, all collected data is processed in a clear and concise report.
 This allows you to see weaknesses and problems at a glance and to efficiently take care of targeted tasks.